Minimax optimal differentially private synthetic data for smooth queries

-The running time of Algorithm~\ref{alg: main} is dominated by the optimization step, which solves a constrained least-squares problem involving $m^{kd}$ variables and $m^{d}-1$ moment-matching constraints.
-With the choice of $m$ specified in Section~\ref{sec: Accuracy}, this leads to an overall time complexity of We refer to \cite{golub2013matrix} for background on the computational complexity of large-scale least-squares problems.
+Solving such a quadratic programming problem with error $\eta$ gives time complexity $O(\frac{MN}{\sqrt{\eta}})$ according to \cite{beck2009fast}, which is due to $O(1/\sqrt{\eta})$ many iterations, and each iteration has time complexity $O(MN)$.
+With the choice of $m$ specified in Section~\ref{sec: Accuracy} and $\eta=(\varepsilon n)^{-2}$, this leads to an overall time complexity of We also refer to \citep{boyd2004convex} for background on alternative methods (e.g., Interior Point Method) in convex optimization, which also provide polynomial time complexity.
 Finally, we note that the optimization problem exhibits additional tensor structure that could potentially be exploited to further reduce the computational cost; exploring such improvements, however, is beyond the scope of this work.